janpalencar/clojure-parallel-dirsize/README.md

 ```

 ##Future work [not planned]
-1. make the througput adjustable (more producers/consumers)
+1. make the throughput adjustable (more producers/consumers)
 2. ...

 ## License

-Copyright © 2015 jan.palencar
+Copyright © 2011 jan.palencar

 Distributed under the Eclipse Public License either version 1.0 or (at
 your option) any later version.